medialab/minet/docs/cli.md

 For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Posts#get-postid.

 positional arguments:
-  column                      Name of the column containing the posts URL or id in the CSV file. file                        CSV file containing the inquired URLs or ids.
+  column                      Name of the CSV column containing URLs or ids or a single URL or id. file                        CSV file containing the URLs or ids.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
   --rate-limit RATE_LIMIT     Authorized number of hits by minutes.
 Defaults to 6.
 Rcfile key: crowdtangle.rate_limit.
 Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the MINET_CROWDTANGLE_RATE_LIMIT env variable.
   -t TOKEN, --token TOKEN     CrowdTangle dashboard API token.
 Rcfile key: crowdtangle.token.
 Can also be configured in a .minetrc file as "crowdtangle.token" or read from the MINET_CROWDTANGLE_TOKEN env variable.
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL               Total number of items to process.
+Necessary if you want to display a finite progress indicator.
+  --resume                    Whether to resume from an aborted collection.
+Need -o to be set.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
-  --resume                    Whether to resume an aborted collection.
-  --total TOTAL               Total number of posts.
-Necessary if you want to display a finite progress indicator.

 examples: